manelpuig/rUBot_gopigo_ws/Documentation/0_gopigo_setup.md

 - select the rubot hotspot:
     - SSID name: rubot_XX
     - password "CorrePiCorre"

+#### **2.1.1.
+Using nomachine remote desktop**
-- Connect your computer to the robot using Nomachine:
+To connect your computer to the robot using Nomachine:
 - Plug the pendrive to USB port
 - Execute "nxplayer.exe"

-- Add new robot and edit the connection:
+Add new robot and edit the connection:
 - Name: rUBot_XX
 - Host: 10.42.0.1
 - Port: 4000
 - Protocol: NX

-- Connect
+Connect
 - user: pi
 - password: ubuntu0ubuntu1

 You will have the rUBot desktop on your windows nomachine screen

+#### **2.1.2.
+Using VS Code remote connection**
+To connect your computer to the robot using VS Code remote connection:
+- You need the latest version (1.75.1).
+- First time you will need to connect the rock-board to internet with ethernet cable ti install some capabilities.

+Install the extensions:
+- Remote development
+- Git Extension Pack (in your remote 10.42.0.1 board)

+The **first time** you connect the VS Code to the Remote machine:

+- You will need to sign autorization to VS code to access github (will be in left-side bar menu, accounts symbol)
+- When sync the changes, you will have to type your email and user name (following the git output information)
+- You can work without internet connection, but When you want to sync your repository you will need the ethernet cable connected.

+For **succesive connections**, follow the instructions:

+- In windows open VS Code as administrator
+- Select the rUBot_XX wifi network
+- From "remote Explorer" (left-side bar menu) select "Remote" and type the IP
+- Select linux system for remote connection
+- type the password

+You will have the VS Code attached to remote machine!

 ### **2.2.
 Clone a repository**